jdillonh/love2d-libs/window/README.md

-The purpose of this is to make resizeablewindows easier, espescially for pixel art games but it should work for high res stuff too.
+The purpose of this is to make resizeable windows easier, espescially for pixel art games but it should work for high res stuff too.

 `function window.load(resx, resy, sizex, sizey)` will set it all up.

-In `love.update`:
-you must call `window.update()` which will setup the canvas drawing math.

 In `love.draw`:
 window.start\_draw()